-Under IFRS, for financial statements that are presented in another currency than the functional currency of the entity, assets and liabilities are translated into the presentation currency using year end exchange rates, while their income statements are translated using average rates of exchange for the year.
+Under IFRS, for financial statements that are presented in another currency than the functional currency of the entity, assets and liabilities are translated into the presentation currency using year-end exchange rates, while their statements of income are translated using average rates of exchange for the year.
 Translation adjustments are included as a separate component of shareholders' equity and have no income statement impact provided no disposals of investments have occurred.

 Under SCO, a company's accounting records may be kept in currencies other than Swiss Francs.
-However, the statutory financial statements must be presented in Swiss Francs.
-When the underlying accounting records are not kept in Swiss Francs, monetary assets and liabilities are translated into Swiss Francs using year end exchange rates, non monetary assets translated using either year-end or historical rates while the income statement is translated using average rates of exchange for the year.
-Any translation difference resulting in an unrealised gain is classified as a liability (deferred translation gain), whereas any translation loss is recorded in the income statement.
+However, the statutory financial statements may be presented in Swiss Francs or in the other currency.
+In this later case, presentation of figures in Swiss Francs is still required.
+Glencore International AG, Glencore plc stand-alone and Glencore (Schweiz) AG present financial statements in Swiss Francs.
+As the underlying accounting records are not kept in Swiss Francs, monetary assets and liabilities are translated into Swiss Francs using year end exchange rates, non-monetary assets are generally translated using historical rates while the income statement is translated using the exchange rate prevailing at the transaction date.
+Any cumulative translation gains are deferred, whilst cumulative translation losses are recorded in the Statement of Income.